tommybobbins/expert-octo-succotash/README.md

 umount /mnt
 ```

-I need to find a way to do this using an equivalent of an init container in ECS.
+This was fixed with the ```aws_efs_access_point``` which sets the permissions correctly on the /grafana mount point.

 ### TIL

 - grafana runs under uid 472 and so /var/lib/grafana needs to exist and chowned to that user
-- Ubuntu not invented here syndrome is still very strong.
+- Ubuntu not invented here syndrome is still very strong, so we need to use grafana/grafan

 ## INSTALL